Setting up online payroll with your bank

 - manual direct deposits into employee bank accounts

-- online direct deposits into employee bank accounts.
+- online direct deposits into employee bank accounts

 So the obvious next stage is to automate the online direct payment of your employees.
 Modern businesses use software to connect to their bank accounts.
-Then they can set up automated payments for their staff – and do other useful things too.
+Then they can set up automated payments for their employees – and do other useful things too.

 Linking your business to your bank